Clicky

 Expenses

-An outflow of cash and other assets from one company to another is called Expenses.
+An outflow of cash and other assets from one company to another is called Expense.
 It is the ordinary and necessary costs that are incurred to run a business or trade.
 Expenses can be applied to small companies or large entities.
 It can also be defined as either capital or an income, depending on the interpretation of its use.

 In business, expenses are part of your statement of income.
 These are the finances that are needed each month for the company to operate.
 It includes legal costs, worker’s salary, marketing costs, and rent.
-It is recommended for a business to keep their expenses as low as possible to stabilize the financial status of a company.
+It is recommended for a business to keep its expenses as low as possible to stabilize the financial status of a company.
 An expense report documents the costs incurred in the business operation.

 Gross Profit

 A profit of a company after deducting the costs of making a product or providing a service is called Gross Profit.
 It is sometimes referred to as gross income or sales profit.
 This can be computed after subtracting the cost of goods sold (COGS) from revenue (sales) and will be available as your company’s income statement.
-This measures a company’s financial performance on managing demand and supply of goods and services associated with the production and sales of products and services.
+This measures a company’s financial performance in managing the demand and supply of goods and services associated with the production and sales of products and services.

 As presented in an income statement, if the constructor has net sales of $40,000 and its cost of goods sold is $15,000.
 Henceforth, the constructor’s gross profit is $25,000 ($40,000 minus $15,000).
 The gross profit ratio or gross profit percentage is 63% (gross profit of $25,000, divided by net sales of $40,000).